PacktPublishing/Building-Professional-Android-Applications/README.md

 # Building Professional Android Applications [Video]
-This is the code repository for [Building Professional Android Applications [Video]](https://www.packtpub.com/web-development/learning-react-redux-and-flux-video?utm_source=github&utm_medium=repository&utm_campaign=9781787285996), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Building Professional Android Applications [Video]](https://www.packtpub.com/web-development/building-professional-android-applications-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
 Get away from courses that take ages to finish and lose your interest in the middle.
 In this course, you will get a step-by-step guide to creating professional grade Android N apps, with a real-world case study.

 In the first section, we’ll create a strong architectural background for your app.
 You’ll be able to edit and customize the foundations of the app so it’s transferable between different projects.
 Then, you’ll learn the most productive ways to save and read data on Android with the Room framework, ObjectBox, and the Firebase database.

 The third section is about utilizing efficient data structures to maintain speed, even when the amount of data is huge.
 Finally, we’ll explore different ways to test Android applications such as: unit tests, integration tests, and end-to-end tests.

 The last section is about designing the front end of your app, including professional-level features, such as custom view development and explanatory user on boarding.

 Also, you’ll learn to upload your Android app to the Google Play store and discover advanced topics such as Payments, Android N Tiles, and voice interaction.
 By the end of the course, you’ll have the essential skills needed to build a real-world application.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>React basics - component rendering and state management
-<LI>Build a FLUX implementation from scratch
-<LI>Managing lists in Redux
-<LI>Grasp the React-Router and Redux-Form basics
-<LI>Minimizing FLUX usage
-<LI>Develop an app thatis unique, fun, and responsive </LI></UL></DIV>
+<LI> Implement GIT version control system from Android Studio
+<LI> Explore MVVM architecture to build scalable apps
+<LI> IntegrateRxJava into your project with the View injection and data binding
+<LI> Interpret the ObjectBox and Room frameworks to perform data persistence
+<LI> Refine your codes for better and more efficient memory management
+<LI> Perform integration tests that mock data persistence with dependency injections
+<LI> Apply multiple approaches to application testing using Espresso and UIAutomator
+<LI> Create custom views and UI elements
+</LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge